 It usually takes 2 to 4 weeks to complete a fishless cycle.
 Your tank is cycled when ammonia and nitrite levels read zero but nitrates are present.

 Betta fish do not necessarily need substrate in their aquarium although it can make your aquarium look more interesting and natural.
 Sand or gravel will also help to anchor ornaments and even live plants.
 Barebottom aquariums are an option but they need a lot of cleaning or they tend to look a little messy.

-How do you prepare the water for a betta fish?
+How do you prepare the water for them?

 Start by testing your water to see if the pH is correct for your betta fish.
 The water will also need to be in the safe temperature range to avoid temperature shock.
 Tap water should always be treated with a water conditioner/dechlorinator to neutralize chemicals.

-What do you need for a betta fish setup?
+What do you need for a their setup?

 Bettas need a tank of at least 5 gallons with a filter and a heater.
 Decorating their home with substrate, ornaments, and live plants will create a more natural and comfortable home for your betta fish.

 Setting up your first betta fish tank is easy and really affordable.
 Follow the advice in this guide to set up a betta tank that is fit for your amazing new pet!

 Do you keep betta fish?
 Tell us about your betta tank setup in the comments below!